 5. Gentle bathing of this area is carried out morning and night following surgery.

-7. Most life activities are being undertaken normally from seven days although it does take longer to reintroduce tight fitting clothing, activities such as exercise and sexual intercourse.
+7. Most life activities are being undertaken normally for seven days although it does take longer to reintroduce tight-fitting clothing, activities such as exercise and sexual intercourse.

 8. Occasional patients will take longer to recover but most will return to sedentary jobs within a few days, low-impact sports from two weeks, more exertive sport from about three or four weeks and sexual intercourse by four weeks.

 9. You must have a carer organised for your constant care for at least three to four days following your discharge from Hospital.
 You will not be able to drive yourself home from your Surgery, and may not be able to drive for up to ten days following your Surgery depending on the extent of the area treated.